icrawearable/icrawearable.github.io/_schedule/session_03_invited_talk_3.md

 sequence_id: 3

 # Speaker name
-speaker: Ruohan Zhang
+speaker: Jasmin E. Palmer

 # Title of the event
-title: Towards Human-Centered Robotics
+title: "Feeling the Future: Augmenting Medicine with Relocated Haptic Feedback in Extended Reality Environments"

 # Time of the event
 time: 10:10 - 10:40